Two chefs and a banker walk into a bar…

 “The great thing is that we’re chefs.
 We can do custom menus.
 If a guest wants tuna sashimi, we can do it!
 If they want pizza flatbreads, we’ll do it.
 Anything they want!” chimes in Felitto.
 In fact, they are planning to incorporate a raw bar into the upcoming party.

-In the weeks ahead, Cade hopes to pasteurize and bottle his special sauce.
+In the weeks ahead, Felitto hopes to pasteurize and bottle their special sauce.

 “I hope it becomes the new sriracha of college dorms,” he says with a smile, gesturing to the adjacent Sacred Heart University campus.